-The Calfornia car accident attorneys at Shouse Law Group assist crash victims to file a claim and get financial compensation.
-We can help you get all the medical treatment you need, even if you have no insurance or can’t afford the copays.
+The California car accident attorneys at Shouse Law Group assist crash victims to file a claim and get financial compensation.
+We can help you get all the medical treatment you need, even if you have no health insurance or can’t afford the copays.
 We manage everything so you can focus on recovering and getting your life back.

 Motor vehicle accidents are the most common cause of personal injuries in the United States.
 Every year, nearly 2 million people are injured in motor vehicle crashes.
 More than 200,000 people are injured each year just in California.1 Auto crash injuries in California can cost victims tens of thousands of dollars in:

 The driver who was at fault for causing the collision is liable to the other drivers or passengers for their injuries or damages.
 Fault in a California car crash is based on which driver was negligent in causing the accident.
 However, even when both drivers are at fault, the injury victim may be able to claim damages from the other driver.

 Not all vehicle wrecks in California are caused by negligent drivers.
 Collisions can also be caused by defective car parts, hazardous road conditions, or even driverless vehicle malfunctions.
 In these cases, vehicle- or parts manufacturers or government agencies may be at fault for the crash.